-No matter how good you are at what you do, mistakes and accidents happen.
-An unexpected disaster or expensive lawsuit can cause enough damage to devastate your business.
+Mistakes and accidents happen no matter how good you are at what you do.
+An unexpected disaster or expensive lawsuit can cause enough damage to ruin your business.
 Therefore, it’s important to take a proactive approach to risk management and insurance coverage.

 As a business owner, you need to be prepared for the unexpected.
 Insurance is one of the best ways to protect your finances when things go wrong.
 Having the right insurance coverage in place safeguards you from financial losses that could otherwise destroy your business.
 Insurance isn’t a luxury: it’s a necessity.

 Here’s an overview of the most important insurance policies you should strongly consider purchasing for your business.